keer-nova74/Active-Vehicle-Suspension-Control-System-/README.md

-# Automotive Suspension System Simulation
+# Active Vehicle Suspension Control System

 This project involves the design and simulation of a quarter-car suspension system using MATLAB Simulink.
 The goal is to analyze the dynamics of a vehicle's suspension and improve ride comfort through passive components (spring and damper) and active control using a PID controller.